 The one thing to keep in mind when it comes to your gratitude journal is that consistency is key.
 To observe some of the benefits, try committing to journaling for at least two weeks.
 Set a goal that seems realistic for you.
 Even three times per week of journaling have been shown to have an impact on our happiness.

 One way we can integrate gratitude into our busy lifestyles is by taking in our surroundings.
 The next time you find yourself strolling outdoors alone, try this quick meditation.
 Start walking at a steady pace, which feels comfortable for you.
 Take a moment to take in the surrounding environment, focusing on what you see around you.
 Notice whether it is quiet or busy.
 As you continue walking, direct your attention to the sounds, then the sensations in the air.
 How does it feel against your skin?
 As you continue on the walk, settle into this rhythm.
 This exercise will help you focus on the present, and notice and appreciate the little things we generally take for granted.

-If you are considering meditating as part of your gratitude practice and need some guidance, Headspace offers a 10-day appreciation course (available to logged-in subscribers only) that uses the body scan and reflection techniques to bring about a new sense of appreciation for yourself and the world around you.
+Be kind to your mind and experience a new sense of appreciation for yourself and the world around you.
+Show more gratitude with Headspace’s 10-day appreciation course — available with your membership or free trial.
+Then explore hundreds of exercises for sleep, stress, focus, and more.
 Headspace also offers a variety of meditation courses that can help with sleep, stress, and even focus.
 Take a look within the library and see what works for you.